 Setting

-Installation / 2 Channel video projection / Speakers / 33min. / 2011
+Installation / 2 Channel video / Speakers / 33min. / 2011

 Grafenwöhr is the biggest US army training camp outside the United States.
 The camp, comprising a total area of 276km2, was set up under the Kingdom of Bavaria and has been US property since 1945.
 It lies within a nature reserve, public access is prohibited.
 Soldiers stationed at Grafenwöhr usually undergo a three weeks training before being sent off to Iraq or Afghanistan.
 At the same time, students, unemployed persons and other German nationals are employed as extras at the training area.
 For three weeks, they are supposed to act the part of Arab civilians to assist the soldiers in their training.